Aspergillosis in Birds

 Here's what to do:

-1. Manage the level of humidity in your home.
+1. Manage moisture around the bird cages and in your home.
 A lot of people think that they need to run a humidifier in their home if their bird is scratching a lot.
 Sure, humid conditions do support scratching birds and potentially feather pluckers.

 3. Remove Aspergillosis Food Sources.
 Aspergillosis are not picky about their food sources.
-The spores enjoy a cocktail of bird droppings and food crumbs that can be found on the bottom of bird cages in as little as a day depending on the moisture and warmth above the surrounding area.
+The spores enjoy a cocktail of bird droppings, food crumbs, and bird dander that can be found on the bottom of bird cages in as little as a day depending on the moisture and warmth above the surrounding area.

 Treatment for aspergillus in birds